 This contains lots of additional data on apprenticeship starts.
 Full details of all our underlying data files can be found in the document called "Metadata for underlying data files".

-This contains lots of additional data on apprenticeship adverts and vacancies posted on the Find an apprenticeship website from August 2022.
-For data prior to August 2022 please see the equivalent extract that accompanied the Apprenticeships and traineeships: November 2022 statistics publication.
+This contains data on apprenticeship adverts and vacancies posted on the Find an apprenticeship website.
 Full details of all our underlying data files can be found in the document called "Metadata for underlying data files".

 This contains lots of additional data on apprenticeship starts arising from transferred commitments.
 Full details of all our underlying data files can be found in the document called "Metadata for underlying data files".

-The interactive data visualisation tool (opens in a new tab) has been developed to complement the apprenticeships statistics.
-The visualisation tool provides an interactive version of the data which allows users to investigate apprenticeship provision by level, standards, provider, learner characteristics and geographical area.
+The interactive dashboard (opens in new tab) allows users to investigate apprenticeship provision by level, standards, provider, learner characteristics and geographical area.

-Note: the interactive tools available here do not currently include the ability to download data.
-The data within these tools is available via the underlying data in the ‘additional supporting files’ section or the data catalogue.
+Note: data cannot be downloaded directly from the Power BI dashboards.
+The data within the dashboards is available via the underlying data in the ‘Additional supporting files’ section or the data catalogue.

-This statistical release presents information on all age (16+) apprenticeships starts, achievements and participation in England for the 2023/24 academic year.
+This statistical release presents finalised information on all age (16+) apprenticeships starts, achievements and participation in England for the 2024/25 academic year.

 Also published are official statistics covering: